ant512/gobble/README.md

 Startup Options
 ---------------

-The only command line argument currently available is `-config`, which allows you to specify a different config file for Gobble to load:
+The `-config` argument allows the config file to be specified:

     ./gobble -config ./gobble.conf

+The `-disableWatcher` argument can disable watching the posts directory for updates.
+This is of most use on OSX which currently has difficulties with the `fsnotify` library.
+Disabling the filesystem watcher means that Gobble will need to be restarted before it will load new posts.

+    ./gobble -disableWatcher true

 Configuration